raul-dunca/acsc_2025_quals/pwn/Echochip.md

-In this challenge, a format string vulnerability was needed to be exploited to retrieve the flag.
+In this challenge, a format string vulnerability was needed to be exploited.
 The vulnerability was due to: `printf(echo);` where user input is directly used in `printf` as the first parameter (the format string parameter).
 At first, I thought that I must write the address of the flag on the stack and then use a `%s` specifier to read the string from that address.
 However, the script that led to the solution was:

 ```bash
  for i in $(seq 1 300); do